Hotel Niwa Tokyo

 Relaxing garden courtyard providing a more intimate feel at the hotel

 Offers a more traditional feeling hotel and gives guests a relaxed experience away from the hustle and bustle of central Tokyo

 Average time to visit

-Call us on to start planning your vacation to Hotel Niwa Tokyo or take a look at our itineraries to Tokyo
+Call us on to start planning your holiday to Hotel Niwa Tokyo or take a look at our itineraries to Japan

 Hotel Niwa provides a chance to experience the quieter side of Tokyo with a view into life in the city outside of the hustle and bustle of downtown Tokyo.
 This is an elegant property that very much offers a traditional taste of Japanese hospitality.